fedex2118/CoalaPy/README.md

     argument 1: gen_results_1d5ia8na.txt text filepath.
 The results of a generation. <br />

-The results will be printed on the terminal and an histogram will be created.
-It wil show the distribution of difference in the number of leaves from the original parasyte tree and the generated ones.
+The results will be printed on the terminal and two istograms will be shown.

 # About Benchmark folder